joosy/guides/guides/blog/rails-preparations.md

 {% assign gist_file = 'Create project.sh' %}
 {% include gist.html %}

-Besides basic functionality Rails has to offer we'll need to include `joosy` gem and the Twitter bootstrap assets to make our blog look better.
+Besides basic functionality Rails has to offer, we'll need to include `joosy` gem and the Twitter bootstrap assets to make our blog look better.
 This is the gemfile we are supposed to work with:

 {% assign gist_file = 'Gemfile.rb' %}
 {% include gist.html %}